IBMDataScience/clickers/README.md

 Now let's go back to our Modeler Flow to do some more data exploration:

 + Compute correlations between ArrDelay and the rest of the columns.
-First, drag and drop the Statistics node (under Outputs), select the ArrDelay column, unselect all statistics.
+First, drag and drop the Statistics node (under Outputs) and connect it to the Select node.
+Double click on the Statistics node, go to Settings, and click on "Add Columns" under "Examine".
+Select the ArrDelay column and unselect all statistics.
 Under correlate click "Add Columns" and select all columns.
 Unselect the Show correlation strength labels in output.
 Click save.
 ![](https://github.com/IBMDataScience/clickers/blob/master/screenshots/corr-arrdelay.png)

-+ Right click the Statistics node and RUN.
-See the results on the top right under the rounded arrow pointing down and double-click Statistics.
++ Right click on the Statistics node and click Run.
+See the results on the top right corner by clicking on the the round arrow pointing down and double click on Statistics.
 ![](https://github.com/IBMDataScience/clickers/blob/master/screenshots/see-correlations.png)

 ## Exercise 3: Feature engineering

-+ Create column "class" using the Derive node (under Field operations).
-Configure values:
++ Create a new column "class" using the Derive node (under Field operations).
+Double click on it and go to Settings.
+Then set "Derive as" to "Nominal".
+Configure values as follows:
 + Early if ArrDelay < 0,
 + Delayed if ArrDelay > 15,
 + On time 0 < ArrDelay < 15